Understanding Peloton Interactive's Unusual Options Activity | Benzinga

 Understanding Peloton Interactive's Unusual Options Activity

-Shares of Peloton Interactive (NASDAQ:PTON) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $118.65.
+On Monday, shares of Peloton Interactive (NASDAQ:PTON) saw unusual options activity.
+After the option alert, the stock price moved up to $115.96.

 - Sentiment: BULLISH